 Once I was a surgeon, yes, long ago….

-In hallowed halls sought mysteries of life
+In hallowed halls sought mysteries of life,

-For, like the devil, many forms it takes,
+For, like the devil, many forms it takes—

-And worthy task is not without reward,
+And worthy tasks are not without reward;

 From that stern solemn oath I did not swerve